Please click here to view the latest information on how to access our services and our Terms of Service update.

-Ralph, a 5 month old Yorkie pup, suffered a fracture of the proximal (top) end of his tibia (shin) bone just below his stifle (knee).
-This fracture involved the growth plate, the cartilage zone from which bone grows and which appears as a black line on x-rays near the ends of the long bones in growing dogs.
+Ralph, a 5-month-old Yorkie pup, suffered a fracture of the proximal (top) end of his tibia (shin) bone just below his stifle (knee).
+This fracture involved the growth plate, the cartilage zone from which bone grows and which appears as a black line on X-rays near the ends of the long bones in growing dogs.

 This cat had a fracture-luxation between the metatarsal bones and the tarsal bones (bones of the foot and of the ankle respectively).

-This right articular proximal ulna fracture occurred outside of the house in unknown circumstances about a week before presentation.
+This right articular proximal ulna fracture occurred outside of the house in unknown circumstances about a week before the presentation.

 A mandibular (jaw) fracture occurred during a fracas with another dog.